M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 ### How to run and visualize the experiments
-To run the experiments, go to `main.py`and uncomment the experiment you want to run in the 'experiments' section.
-You're free to change the parameters as well to change the test, but the given parameters are what we used.
+To run these experiments yourself, go to `main.py`and uncomment the experiment you want to run in the 'experiments' section.
+You're free to change the parameters to change the test, but the given parameters are what we used.
 Then run:

 ```
 python main.py -c 2 -w 7